Extreme-classification/deepxml/README.md

 [5]  R. Babbar, and B. Schölkopf, DiSMEC - Distributed Sparse Machines for Extreme Multi-label Classification In WSDM, 2017.

-[6] Bojanowski, P., Grave, E., Joulin, A., & Mikolov, T. Enriching word vectors with subword information.
+[6] P., Bojanowski, E. Grave, A. Joulin, and T. Mikolov.
+Enriching word vectors with subword information.
 In TACL, 2017.